seberm/awesome-vim-bindings/README.md

 Installation
 ------------
-1. Clone the repository and replace your `~/.config/awesome/rc.lua` file with `rc.lua` from the repo.
+1. Clone the repository and replace your `~/.config/awesome/rc.lua` file with `rc.lua` from the repo
 2. Restart Awesome with `Mod + Control + r`